How to Propagate Cyanotis kewensis Teddy Bear Vine in 3 Easy Ways

 - Maintain the soil moist until new growth has emerged and substantial growth has been observed.

-- Transfer the new Teddy Bear Vine into one size larger pots, preferably clay pots as they are porous and will not hold excess moisture.
+- Transfer the new plants into one size larger pots, preferably clay pots as they are porous and will not hold excess moisture.
 At this point you can begin routine care.

-- Take a 3-4 inches stem cutting from a healthy Teddy Bear Vine.
-Strip off the lower leaves and ascertain that each cutting has at least 2-3 leaf nodes.
+- Take a 3-4 inches stem cutting from a healthy vine.
+Ascertain that each cutting has at least 2-3 leaf nodes.

 - When callussed, dip the lower cut end of the stem cutting in a rooting hormone to encourage rooting.